 On our walks, we’d visit people who were sick, enter their homes.
 He’d put a chair by their bed, lean back and breathe his way into their existence.
 And I say that because the word for breath and spirit in Hebrew is essentially the same.
 In that coming together—even in the most difficult times, like when somebody is ill—Lax had the ability to make people feel better.
 He brought good things into a room that was full of pain and despair.
 And by doing that good, he made you want to do good, too.
 That was something of the magic of him.
 I mean, just in his sitting by a person’s bed and breathing his wonder and joy out toward that individual, he made things different.
 He offered that avenue of transcendence for someone who couldn’t move beyond his or her own bed.

 Bob wasn’t just caught up in his own metaphysics; he made a daily point of entering into the world.
-Yes he had his little house on top of the hill, but he always came down to talk with people and to be with them like a true rabbi or teacher.
+Yes, he had his little house on top of the hill, but he always came down to talk with people and to be with them like a true rabbi or teacher.
 Then he’d go back up the hill and gather more of that energy, and then bring it down again.
 To some degree it parallels what Patmos was about, too.

+Patmos has a big monastery on top.
+People go there to pray, center themselves—no matter what faith they are.
+They feel something powerful there, and then come back down again.
 It’s like what we’re all called to do, to enter our own inner dimension and come back with gifts to share with others.
 Over at the GTU one of the buildings has these words on it: “Enter, Seek, Find, Go Forth, and Give.”
 That’s the whole mission of life, really.

 That’s just so wonderful, someone who has the capacity to do that.

 Right.
 And then there was the cloth bag he always carried when we took a walk.
 It might sound self-centered, but during one of our summer wrap-ups, I asked him, “Hey, can I have one of those bags?”

 “Sure,” he said, “You can have this one,” an old bag made of denim.

-And I still have it, all beaten up.
+I still have it, all beaten up.
 His father was a clothier and so he knew about the value of clothes.
 But a lot of what he had was given to him.
 Basically, he lived on people’s generosity.
 I might see him wearing a pair of bright blue Alaskan canner pants and a Chinese-looking hat with tassel cords.
 He favored things that were rough-cut and spoke of life-immersion.

 In your book, it’s said that Lax didn’t worry about getting recognition.
 He gave himself over to allowing something else to take care of such things.
 I was touched by that.

-One of the editors next to his office was quite well-known.
+Yes.
+I don’t think he wrote to be recognized.
+There’s a funny story about him when he was at the New Yorker.
+One of the editors next to his office was quite well known.
 And he kept hearing Lax banging away on his typewriter.
 He started thinking, “This guy is going to become the next genius, and here I am with writer’s block!”

 But it was Lax who also had writer’s block.
 He was just banging away on his typewriter in nonsensical fashion, thinking it might help.
 I suspect he had writer’s block because he was in the concrete jungle.
 But getting back to what you’re were saying, he didn’t want to get involved in that self-promotional world.
 He saw how people’s psyches could be entirely changed by it.
 He said, “If I just trust in my gift and the Source from which it came, then everything somehow will be okay.”